 Respawn claim that Apex Legends' PC matches impacted by cheaters have been cut in half in the last month, owing to the dev's anti-cheat initiative.

 For what it's worth, Apex Legends' player reports seem to coincide with Respawn's story, which is that cheating has decreased significantly.
 Naturally, this is not the sort of battle you win, but rather one that you keep fighting, so expect to hear more news pretty soon.

-Respawn promised that Season 2 will bring new legends, guns, map changes and many other changes that fans expected in Apex Legends Battle Pass' maiden voyage.
+Respawn promised that Season 2 will bring new legends, guns, and many other changes that fans expected in Apex Legends Battle Pass' maiden voyage.
 Considering that cheaters drive away more people than the lack of content though, the dev probably made the right choice here.